 Providing effective pain relief requires administration of an appropriate analgesic regimen for an appropriate time.
 This seems straightforward, but experience in man and animals has shown that effective pain management requires careful and frequent assessment of pain intensity.
 When dealing with laboratory animals, an additional concern is the potential interaction between analgesic agents and the specific goals of a research project.

-This seminar will review recent advances in pain assessment methods in laboratory species and discuss options for analgesic treatment.
-The difficult problem of determining the duration of treatment and frequency of dosing will be considered.
-Approaches to dealing with interactions between analgesic agents, pain, and research protocols will be discussed.
-Particular emphasis will be given to developing practical approaches to assessing and managing pain, and integrating this within an overall scheme of optimising animal welfare.
+This seminar covers advances in pain assessment methods in laboratory species and discusses options for analgesic treatment, the difficult problem of determining the duration of treatment and frequency of dosing and approaches to dealing with interactions between analgesic agents, pain, and research protocols.
+Particular emphasis is given to developing practical approaches to assessing and managing pain, and integrating this within an overall scheme of optimising animal welfare.